-Expect to have the opportunity to celebrate on more convenient dates in 2020.
-The extra day causes the calendar to shift, resulting in more weekend holidays than normal.
-This will give people more time to celebrate on the weekends instead of during the week when they have to go to work or to school the next day.
+People had the opportunity to celebrate on more convenient dates in 2020.
+The extra day in the year caused the calendar to shift, resulting in more weekend holidays than normal.
+This gave people more time to celebrate on the weekends instead of during the week when they had to go to work or school the next day.

-If you take a look at your 2020 calendar, you will see that many of the dates of official and unofficial holidays are either on a Friday, Saturday, Sunday or Monday.
-In most cases, workers and students will have a long weekend.
-Very few holidays occur during the week in 2020.
+Many official and unofficial holidays in 2020 occurred either on a Friday, Saturday, Sunday, or Monday.
+In most cases, workers and students had long weekends.
+Very few holidays occurred during the week in 2020.

-- Martin Luther King Jr. Day is celebrated on Monday, January 20th.
+- Martin Luther King Jr. Day was celebrated on Monday, January 20th.

-- Valentine's Day is on Friday, February 14th.
+- Valentine's Day was on Friday, February 14th.

-- President's Day is on Monday, February 17th.
+- Presidents Day was on Monday, February 17th.

-- Independence Day is on Saturday, July 4th.
+- Independence Day was on Saturday, July 4th.

-- Labor Day is celebrated on Monday, September 7th.
+- Labor Day was celebrated on Monday, September 7th.

-- Columbus Day is on Monday, October 12th.
+- Columbus Day was on Monday, October 12th.

-- Christmas Day is on Friday, December 25th.
+- Christmas Day was on Friday, December 25th.

-When a holiday falls on a day when employees are already off, they either get the day before the holiday or the day after the holiday off instead.
+When a holiday falls on a day that employees and students already have off, they are often given the day before the holiday or the day after the holiday off instead.

 The Roman Numeral for 2020

-The Roman numeral for 2020 is MMXX.
+The Roman numeral for 2020 was MMXX.
 Some people don't understand Roman numerals.
 Each letter stands for a number.
-Once you learn what the letters stand for, you will know how to add up the numbers to get the correct total.
+Once you learn what the letters stand for, you know how to add up the numbers to get the correct total.

 For instance, in MMXX, the M stands for one thousand.
 Therefore MM is two thousand.
 X stands for 10.
 Therefore, XX stands for 20.
 When all the numbers are added together, the result is 2020.

 The years of Super Bowl Games are written in Roman numerals.
-For instance, the game for 2020 is played on Sunday, February 2nd, 2020, or 2/2/2020.
+For instance, the game for 2020 was played on Sunday, February 2nd, 2020, or 2/2/2020.
 That's a lot of 2s.
-It will be the 54th year for the game.
-Therefore, it is written LIV.
+It was the 54th year the game was held.
+Therefore, it was written LIV.
 L stands for 50.
-IV is 4 because V is five and 1 subtracted from 5 is four.
+IV is 4 because V is five, and 1 subtracted from 5 is four.

 AirNote on June 04, 2020: